ALIGHT HERE FOR TOPSY-TURVIA

 The Big Cheese

 The Big Flip, remember, coincided with a brand new leader of the free world.
-At first sight he may have seemed an odd choice being an elderly, straight white male.
+At first sight he seemed an odd choice being an elderly, straight white male.
 But as we learnt to enjoy our avuncular octogenarian’s cognitive mishaps we can see now how he’s the perfect Commander-in-Chief for a crazy new world logic.

 WFH, WTF!